kwaldenphd/databases/README.md

 As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):

-*OpenRefine displays data in a tabular format.
+<em>"OpenRefine displays data in a tabular format.
 Each row will usually represent a ‘record’ in the data, while each column represents a type of information.
 This is very similar to how you might view data in a spreadsheet or database.
 As with a spreadsheet, the individual bits of data live in ‘cells’ at the intersection of a row and a column.

-*OpenRefine only displays a limited number of rows of data at one time.
+OpenRefine only displays a limited number of rows of data at one time.
 You can adjust the number choosing between 5, 10 (the default), 25 and 50 at the top left of the table of data.
-You can navigate through the records by using the previous/next/first/last navigation options at the top right of the table of data.
+You can navigate through the records by using the previous/next/first/last navigation options at the top right of the table of data."</em>

 #### Faceting and Filtering

 As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):

-*Facets are one of the most useful features of OpenRefine and can help in both getting an overview of the data and to improve the consistency of the data.
+<em>Facets are one of the most useful features of OpenRefine and can help in both getting an overview of the data and to improve the consistency of the data.

-*A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.
+A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.

-*The simplest type of Facet is called a ‘Text facet’.
+The simplest type of Facet is called a ‘Text facet’.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.

-*To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
+To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
 The facet will then appear in the left hand panel.

-*The facet consists of a list of values used in the data.
+The facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.

-*You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.
+You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.

-*You can also invert the filter to show all records which do not match your selected values.
-This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter."
+You can also invert the filter to show all records which do not match your selected values.
+This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter."</em>

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/databases/blob/master/screenshots/Image_3.png?raw=true" alt="Capture_2"  /></p>